 Learning about the sharing of nudes and semi-nude images and/or videos and the legal implications of this is covered as part of the Year 6 Sex Education unit of work and is linked to safe relationships.
 This unit of work also covers appropriate and safe behaviours in relationships.
+Through this, the impact of pornography on behaviours is also covered, although the language of pornography is not used.
 It is also linked to the prior work covered in E-Safety and Computing lessons on digital footprint.